 14. Verizon’s Referral Program, 2011

 In 2011, wireless communication provider Verizon in San Francisco used QR Codes in its referral program to increase sales of it’s smartphone via social media.
-A QR Code was placed in Verizon stores and in-store customers were encouraged to scan and share a link on their Facebook wall.
+They placed a QR Code in Verizon stores and encouraged in-store customers to scan and share a link on their Facebook wall.
 If anyone purchased a phone using the link, they too would get a smartphone free of cost.

 This smart campaign got 150,000 scans and generated an ROI of $35,000 with only $1,000 investment.